-Director Compensation Table - 2018
+Director Compensation Table - 2019

-The table below sets out the compensation paid and awarded to non-management directors in 2018.
+The table below sets out the compensation paid and awarded to non-management directors in 2019.

 Name Deferred Share Units Credited (1)

-James D. Hill (1) \$26,885
+James D. Hill (2) \$168,432

-James B. Howe \$121,942
+James B. Howe \$97,031

-T. Jay Collins \$139,267
+T. Jay Collins \$198,538

-Judi M. Hess \$123,428
+Judi M. Hess \$181,276

+Laura L. Schwinn \$33,106

-(1) The value of the DSUs is linked to the Corporation's Share price.
-Under the terms of the Director DSU Plan, the DSUs were awarded for Board service in 2018 and were credited to each director's account in installments on the last day of March, June, September, and December 2018.
+The value of the DSUs is linked to the Corporation's share price.
+Under the terms of the Director DSU Plan, the DSUs were awarded for Board service in 2019 and were credited to each director's account in installments on the last day of March, June, September, and December 2019.
 The value identified in the table above includes dividend equivalents that were added to each director's DSU account.
-The number of DSUs granted for 2018 service was disclosed under the heading Deferred Share Unit Plan on page 13.
-James D. Hill has elected not to receive any compensation for his role as a director.
-The amounts above represent dividend equivalents credited to his account.
+The number of DSUs granted for 2019 service is disclosed under the heading Deferred Share Unit Plan on page 14.
+A portion of James B. Howe and Laura Schwinn's compensation was paid in cash and is not included in the table above (\$92,500 and \$24,000 respectively)

+James D. Hill has elected not to receive any compensation for his role as a Chairman of the Board.